luspr/rag-tutorial/README.md

 ## API Key

-Copy your OpenAI API key in a file api.key.
+Copy your OpenAI API key in a file `api.key`.

 # Run the Script